samuelcj/shell-script-basics/README.md

 # shell-script-basics
-This repository contains some shell scripts to help understand the basics of shell scripts and fulfill fundamental tasks.
+This repository contains some shell scripts to help understand the basics of shell scripting and fulfill fundamental tasks.